Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 23 Mei 2026 06.15.08 UTC
+- WIB: Sabtu, 23 Mei 2026 11.03.49 UTC
-- WITA: Sabtu, 23 Mei 2026 07.15.08 UTC
+- WITA: Sabtu, 23 Mei 2026 12.03.49 UTC
-- WIT: Sabtu, 23 Mei 2026 08.15.08 UTC
+- WIT: Sabtu, 23 Mei 2026 13.03.49 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: nature
+Kategori: motivational